səlilwətaɬ (Tsleil-Waututh Nation) and City of Burnaby to Co-manage Barnet Marine Park

 The co-management agreement creates opportunities for the City and səlilwətaɬ to work together to develop the recreational use and enjoyment of the park by members of the public and the səlilwətaɬ people.
 It will also increase public awareness of, and celebrate səlilwətaɬ cultural history and the significance of the park and surrounding area to the Nation.

-During a ceremony at Barnet Marine Park on June 18, the City will mark the occasion with the gift of a pair of wolf eco-sculptures to səlilwətaɬ, which will be installed facing the water and will be on permanent display at the Park.
+During a ceremony at Barnet Marine Park on June 18, the City marked the occasion with the gift of a pair of wolf eco-sculptures to səlilwətaɬ, which were installed facing the water and will be on permanent display at the Park.

 Planted together by səlilwətaɬ Elders and youth with Mayor Mike Hurley and City councilors, these sculptures symbolize Burnaby’s commitment to work and grow together to advance reconciliation. səlilwətaɬ Elders chose the design of two wolves because in historical recounting, Creator transformed the Wolf into the first Tsleil-Wautt people on the shores of səlilwət (Burrard Inlet), giving səlilwətaɬ family linkage of belonging to the wolf clan.